 - In a mixing bowl or stand mixer, work the ricotta and the sugar until creamy smooth.

-- Add the eggs, one at a time, mixing lightly.
+- Add the eggs, one at a time, mixing lightly after each addition.

-- Add the sifted flour and baking powder, and mix to combine.
+- Add the sifted flour, cinnamon, and baking powder, and mix to combine.

-- Pour the mixture (it’s pretty thick) in the greased 9-inch (23 cm) pan and level the top.
+- Pour the thick batter in the greased 9-inch (23 cm) pan and level the top.

-- In the oven, on the medium rack, bake for about 30-40 minutes, or until a toothpick inserted in the middle comes out clean.
+- Bake in the preheated oven, on the medium rack, for 30 to 40 minutes, or until a toothpick inserted in the middle comes out clean.

 - Lastly, take out of the oven, place it on a rack and let cool for at least five minutes before unmolding.